aws-samples/kda-flink-maven-archetype-quickstart/README.md

 ```

 Once you run this command, a project will be generated which contains all the necessary structure and code to get started developing a Kinesis Data Analytics for Apache Flink application.

+You should see a project folder structure after running this command that looks something like this:

+my-first-kda-application
+├── pom.xml
+└── src
+    └── main
+        ├── java
+        │   └── com
+        │       └── amazonaws
+        │           └── services
+        │               └── kinesisanalytics
+        │                   └── StreamingJob.java
+        └── resources
+            └── log4j2.properties

+Navigate to StreamingJob.java to begin developing your applications on your local machine.